oldham123/cfa_level_iii/_readings/Reading 16 Capital Market Expectations.md

     - In contrast, the **permanent income hypothesis** says that long-term expectations are the biggest factor in driving consumer spending

 - Government policies that can drive long-term growth include:
-  - Avoiding large, persistent government deficients
+  - Avoiding large, persistent government deficits
     - This does not preclude counter-cyclical fiscal policy, but the *twin deficit problem* should be avoided
     - A large deficit funded through foreign borrowing can leads to imports that exceed exports, causing the economy to overheat
     - It can also lead to a perception of the economy as being *overleveraged*, and confidence in the country's ability to repay may fall